roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

 ```
 ### 3. GSEA Analysis
  **`run_gsea(data, gsea_filepath, gene_set_filepath, subtype)`**
- Performs GSEA using the prerank function from the gseapy library.
+ - **Purpose**: Performs GSEA using the prerank function from the gseapy library.
 It reads the GSEA data from an Excel file and ranks the genes based on their log2 ratios.

 ```python
 def run_gsea(data, gsea_filepath, gene_set_filepath, subtype):